01 of 08

 Rookie building mistakes happen.
 The thing is, a costly blunder can sabotage your construction budget or worse, torpedo your tiny house dream.
 But what if there was a do-it-yourself solution that goof proofed the DIY process?

 Jamaica Cottage Shop created a line of cottage and cabin kits that their founder Domenic Mangano says anyone who can use a hammer can put together.
-Even better, each DIY package is made to order so you can customize your DIY dwelling based on your needs and budget.
+Even better, each DIY package is made to order so you can customize your future dwelling based on your needs and budget.

-Here's... what you need to know:
+Here'...;s what you need to know:

 - Each basic kit includes everything you need to build a tiny house with an unfinished interior.

-- Insulation, plumbing and electrical packages cost extra
+- Insulation, plumbing and electrical packages cost extra.

 - Custom interior options like flooring and built-in storage are also available a la carte.
-You can view the option pricing table here.

-- Every item in the kit from fastening hardware to precut panels are color coded and clearly labeled for fast assembling.
+- Every item in the kit from fastening hardware to precut panels are color-coded and labeled clearly for fast assembling.